-(m) Trade and other payables
+(n) Trade and other payables

-Trade and other payables represent liabilities outstanding at the end of the reporting period for goods and services received by the Company during the reporting period, which remain unpaid.
+Trade and other payables represent liabilities outstanding at the end of the reporting period for goods and services received by the consolidated entity during the reporting period, which remain unpaid.
 Amounts are unsecured and are presented as current liabilities.
 They are normally settled in accordance with the terms agreed with the respective creditors.